jquintus/jquintus.github.io/_posts/2019/2019-06-23-Pi-Projec-Status-Report-Day-8.md

 since we never sent the key up signal.
 To do that, just send an empty message with `00-00`.

-A complete listing of the keys can be found in [section 12 here](. h)ttp://www.freebsddiary.org/APC/usb_hid_usages.php
+A complete listing of the keys can be found in [section 12 here.](http://www.freebsddiary.org/APC/usb_hid_usages.php)

 The other type of message that I'm sending is a control command.
 This is used to emulate media buttons like play, stop, and volume control.
 In my example I